ekaf/wordnet-prolog/README.md

 - check_duplicates: find duplicate clauses

-The accompanying _wn_query.pl_ file is a SWI-prolog program implementing some common WordNet use cases, and a few formal checks, like symmetry and transitive loop detection.
+The accompanying _wn_query.pl_ file is a Prolog program implementing some common WordNet use cases, and a few formal checks, like symmetry and transitive loop detection.